 The actual physical storage mechanism for a database-whether binary formats or text formats are used, and whether one file or many files are used-will not concern us.
-We will only be concerned with the high-level, conceptual organization of the data and will rely on software to decide how "itdt" - 2012/7/30 - 8:05 - page 119 - #145
+We will only be concerned with the high-level, conceptual organization of the data and will rely on software to decide how best to store the information in files.